 There’s another difference worth mentioning between the Standard Policy and the Basic Policy.
 Under the Standard Policy, drivers have the Unlimited Right to Sue for both economic loss and pain and suffering.
 Drivers with a Basic Policy can still sue for economic loss (lost wages and medical bills), but they can only sue for pain and suffering if they experienced a permanent injury.

-Average Cost Of Car Insurance In N.J.
+How Is The Cost Of Car Insurance Determined?

 - Your zip code in N.J.